Guaranteeing Access to Excellence for All

 Jeanne Husain, Secretary, and her husband David are the parents of two Wildkit alums, Zach ’13 and Patrick ’10.
 Jeanne has been a career coach at Northwestern University’s Kellogg School of Management since 2005, in a career that spans 35+ years in higher education administration and financial services.
 Her passion for empowering individuals toward developing productive careers carries into her community involvement, including her work as a math tutor and program coordinator at Haven Middle School, as a career coach for at-risk young adults at Curt’s Café, and in previous leadership roles related to academic support and athletics at ETHS.

-Rick Kolsky, Past Chair, spent the past four decades as a strategy consultant to companies on six continents, an Adjunct Professor at Northwestern University’s Kellogg School of Management, and a faculty partner for Mach49, the growth incubator for the Global 1000.
+Rick Kolsky, Chair Elect, spent the past four decades as a strategy consultant to companies on six continents, an Adjunct Professor at Northwestern University’s Kellogg School of Management, and a faculty partner for Mach49, the growth incubator for the Global 1000.
 Rick coached in FAAM for 25 years and launched a summer sports and enrichment program in Evanston, EatPlayLearn, that helps youth develop life skills through team sports.
 He and his wife Anne are the parents of two ETHS alums (Matt, ’99 and Emma, ’04)

 Henry Latimer is a long time Evanston resident and along with his wife, Laurel Wiss Latimer (’81), has two proud ETHS graduates (’13 and ’15).
 Henry is currently serving as a Managing Director at Merrill Lynch and is a 20 plus year industry veteran.
 Henry has focused his career on enabling clients to pursue their financial goals and will brings his expertise to the areas of finance and fundraising on the board.